How to Reduce Waste?: 23 Tips for Our Daily Lives

 Appliances can be significant energy wasters, primarily if they are poorly maintained, too old, or inefficient.

-Turning your water heater down to 120⁰ degrees Fahrenheit can significantly prevent energy waste.
+Turning your water heater to 120⁰ degrees Fahrenheit can significantly prevent energy waste.

-When streaming movies or shows, do so on a smart TV instead of a game console since game consoles are unsuitable.
+When streaming movies or shows, use a smart TV instead of a game console since game consoles are unsuitable.
 This will prevent energy waste by reducing the number of items you have.

 16. Replace the Old Refrigerator

 Replace your refrigerator every 15-20 years to ensure it functions efficiently.
-Once you are done with it, be sure to recycle it.
+Once you are done with it, recycle it.

 Additionally, set your refrigerator to 35-38⁰ Fahrenheit and your freezer to 0⁰ Fahrenheit, no lower.
 Overpacking your refrigerator can prevent it from operating at optimal efficiency.